Celebrating a New Year Around the World

 Fireworks, parties, and food.
 New Year's Eve is an exciting time, as we say goodbye to one year and welcome the next.
 But how do people around the world mark this occasion?
 Check out celebrations from Denmark, South Africa, and more in this special edition blog!

 As we approach December 31st, many places around the country and the world will be celebrating the coming of a new year.

 However, many cultures celebrate this in different ways than what we may expect.
-Some cultures even celebrate the new year on a different date than December 31st!
+Some cultures even celebrate the new year on a different date!
 Let’s take a look at some of the many traditions that happen to bring us luck, prosperity, and good fortune in the year ahead.

 Big Fireworks Displays

 Many countries ring in the new year by having huge fireworks displays go off at midnight.
 It has become especially popular to have fireworks go off near an important city or national landmark.
 In New Zealand, Auckland Sky Tower is usually part of an impressive fireworks display, and the same happens in Sydney Harbour in Australia.
 In Toronto, Canada, it's in Nathan Phillips Square, while in Rio de Janeiro in Brazil, it's the city's famous Copacabana beach where the sky is lit up by fireworks.

 If you came outside at midnight and saw a bunch of broken plates in front of your door, you may be confused and a bit upset.
 But in Denmark, that is a sign of someone wishing you good luck over the next year.
 Danish people often go to a friend or family member’s house and smash a plate on their doorstep after midnight as a way to try and provide good luck all year round for their loved ones.